Juanmi Callejón

-Juan Miguel "Juanmi" Callejón Bueno (born 11 February 1987) is a Spanish professional footballer who plays as a midfielder for Extremadura 1924.
+Juan Miguel "Juanmi" Callejón Bueno (born 11 February 1987) is a Spanish former professional footballer who played as a midfielder.

 He amassed Segunda División totals of 88 games and five goals, representing four clubs in the competition.
-He spent most of his professional career with Club Bolívar, where he scored 125 goals in the Bolivian Primera División and finished as the league's top scorer in the 2014–15 season.
+He spent most of his 21-year senior career with Club Bolívar, where he scored 125 goals in the Bolivian Primera División and finished as the league's top scorer in the 2014–15 season.

 Club career

 Callejón was born in Motril, Province of Granada.
 In 2005–06, he played in 33 games and scored eight goals for Real Madrid's Juvenil A and, in March 2007, he made his senior debut for the B side, finishing the season in the Segunda División with that sole substitute appearance as they dropped down a level.

-In 2007–08, Callejón played together with brother José as Real B were now in Segunda División B. On 11 August 2008 he signed a four-year contract with RCD Mallorca, leaving in the same transfer window as his twin brother – the Balearic Islands club retained 75% of the player's rights.
+In 2007–08, Callejón played together with brother José as Real B were now in the Segunda División B. On 11 August 2008, he signed a four-year contract with RCD Mallorca, leaving in the same transfer window as his twin brother – the Balearic Islands club retained 75% of the player's rights.
 He made his La Liga debut on 25 September 2008 in a 2–0 home win against CD Numancia, starting in what would be his only league match in the entire campaign.

 On 25 August 2009, Callejón was loaned to Albacete Balompié of the second division in a season-long move.
 He stayed in that league for 2010–11, joining Córdoba CF in his native Andalusia on a free transfer.

 In January 2013, after 1 1/2 second-tier seasons of irregular playing time with Hércules CF, free agent Callejón signed for Levadiakos F.C. of Greece on a 1 1/2-year deal.
 In July, he switched clubs and countries again and joined Bolivia's Club Bolívar.
 He scored four goals in twelve appearances in the latter's semi-final run in the Copa Libertadores and, on 30 November 2014, he netted a hat-trick in a 6–1 victory over Club Real Potosí to keep his team on top of the Liga de Fútbol Profesional Boliviano, and him as the top scorer; in a 2–1 defeat of the same opponents on 19 March 2015, both he and teammate Jhasmani Campos were sent off for retaliation.